Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 The default values for keyword arguments and their side effects are evaluated **at call time,** again for every call.
-Please note if you are familiar with the "Python" programming language that this is different, since Python evaluates keyword argument default values at program start.
+Please note if you are familiar with the Python programming language that this is different, since Python evaluates keyword argument default values at program start.